lpyhdzx/Gaokao_GPT4_test/README.md

 The reason for taking this approach is to thoroughly examine the capabilities of GPT-4 from the perspective of tackling college entrance examinations.
 We aim to gain a comprehensive understanding of the boundaries of this large-scale model.
 By doing so, we hope to contribute to a more comprehensive understanding of such models.
 ## Data
+We put the data in `processed` directory.
+All the data are stored in JSON format and here is the schema.
 ```shell
 "pre_str": Prepariation before starting the exams.
 "read_material": Prompts of reading materials.